kush-cpu/physical-engine-webgl-main/README.md

 This is a simple physics engine written in C++ using Glad, GLFW, OpenGl3 and Dear ImGui.

-This repository is a port of the [PhysicalEngine](https://github.com/Im-Rises/physical-engine-webgl) project to WebGL2.

 ## 🚀🚀 [You can test it online here](https://im-rises.github.io/physical-engine-webgl/) 🚀🚀

 > **Note**
-> The project is made as an educational project to learn more about physics and game engine development.
+> The project is made as an educational project to learn more about physics and game engine development and is still in WIP.

 ## Features